GnahsLliw/tt09-A-1-array-multiplier/docs/info.md

 ## How it works

 This project uses a 4x4 Array Multiplier to multiplies two four-bit numbers together, using a series of full adders to result in an 8 bit product.
+The multiplier works by systematically multiplying each bit of the first number with each bit of the second number.
+These partial products are then combined using a series of full adders to form the final result.

 ## How to test

 See if outcome is correct from the two four-bit numbers by manually checking.

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+N/A